Skip to content

 In order to make life easier and add some structure, I decided the first month of any given quarter would be for a daily one-word prompt.
 These would all go in alphabetical order.
 I chose most of these prompts on a whim.

 Then (if I’m remembering correctly), I would write some more for the second month but as little sequels or extras.
 Then the third month would be for whatever.
-When the quarter turned to the next one, I would start again, from A. These stories come from the second quarter of 2021.
+When the quarter turned to the next one, I would start again, from A. This particular story comes from the second quarter of 2021.

 Plot